-Time Sensitive.
 Obviously, events with dates looming should take a high priority on your list.
 However, if you’re on target and boxes are being checked, bump another task higher on your list.
 This can allow you to get more done in a short amount of time.
 After all, multi-tasking is what you were born to do.

-Most Difficult Task.
 When taking a day-by-day approach to your task list, consider tackling the most difficult or challenging item first and giving it your full focus for the first hour of your day.
-Emails and even quick phone calls are a big time drain on productivity.
+Emails and even quick phone calls are a big-time drain on productivity.
 Full focus means ignoring your email, turning your ringer on silent, and turning off the TV in the background.
-This will set the tone for your day, and checking off the most difficult task will make you feel accomplished the remainder of the day.
+This will set the tone for your day, and checking off the most difficult task will give you that motivating feeling of accomplishment for the remainder of the day.
 Reward yourself with a coffee or chai latte.

-Plan Your Projects.
 Before a new project or event comes online, construct a detailed timeline for all parties who will contribute to the event.
 Use project management software to keep the timeline updated and ensure everyone involved keeps the project moving.
 Communication is key here.
 Look into apps such as Slack, Trello and others that are a huge help to keep everyone on the same page, especially when working remotely.